 You absolutely must choose a franchise that continues to develop new programs and classes for your clientele.
 Far too many fitness and yoga franchises completely drop the ball on new program development.
 The programs you opened with…are the same tired programs one, two, even three years later.

-For example, one gripe about Curves has been that once you’ve done the circuit for a few months, it gets kinda boring and that’s really all there is to do.
-Similarly, Sunstone Yoga’s original concept of classes themed around Spark, Fire, Earth, Water, etc. was creative; but students sometimes are disappointed by the lack of variety and progression after they’ve attended classes for awhile.
+For example, one gripe about the once-rapidly-expanding Curves has been that once you’ve done the circuit for a few months, it gets kinda boring and that’s really all there is to do.
+Similarly, Sunstone Yoga’s original concept of classes themed around Spark, Fire, Earth, Water, etc. was creative; but students sometimes were disappointed by the lack of variety and progression after they had attended classes for awhile.